-This dangerous lack of attention can prove a bit more dangerous for the drivers of large trucks.
+This dangerous lack of attention can prove a bit more dangerous for the drivers of large trucks and vans.
 Traveling out of the lane can mean all 80 feet of a tractor-trailer goes with it.
 A course correction can include a much bigger and more frightening arc for such a large vehicle.

 Small distractions in a truck cab can lead to major consequences on California Highways.
 You may be the driver traveling beside an 18-wheeler or a box truck, or in front of it, when a distracted truck driver rams you.
 Suddenly you are fighting to recover and wondering how to find help.

 Distracted Big Rig Driver Dangers on California Roads

 Truck drivers are behind the wheel for longer than most of us can imagine.
 They’ve found ways to keep their sanity on long trips, but that entertainment can lead to ill-advised distractions for drivers.
 Truck drivers can be watching or listening to movies.
 They’ve even been known to read a page-turning thriller, holding a book on the steering wheel as they drive.

 Of course, cellphones ensnare the attention of many drivers, and truck drivers are no exception.
 They can type text and email messages, watch youtube, or play games as their trucks roll down the highway.

 Following GPS guidance systems are supposed to help with driver safety, but locating a street in an unfamiliar area might leave drivers squinting to find street signs.
 They could also try to figure out confusing directions offered by their phones instead of paying attention to where they’re headed.